00012882/12882_WAD_AngularApp/README.md

-This application was developed for Web Application Developmenr module, as coursework portfolio project at WIUT by student ID: 00012882.
+This application was developed for Web Application Development module, as coursework portfolio project at WIUT by student ID: 00012882.

 This is the front-end part of the portfolio.
 It consists of the Single-Page application with implementation of Angular framework, Angular Materials components and Tailwind CSS Library.